burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // *.cppm is c++ module file/module unit.

 // 1.
 At the start of every module file is a module declaration
-// 2. "export module ..." means that this is module interface file
+// 2. "export module ..." means that this is the module interface file

 export module simple; // declares the primary module interface unit

 // 3.
-Within a module name you may use dots to concatenate together multiple identifiers.
+Within a module name, you may use dots to concatenate together multiple identifiers.
 // Module names are the only names in C++ in which this is allowed.
 // Example: export module simple.my.hello;